Algorithm Design and Stronger Guarantees for the Improving Multi-Armed Bandits Problem: Using Strength of Concavity

-\paragraph{Bounding derandomized dual complexity in our setting.} Now, let us compute a bound on the value of $Q_\mathcal{D}\,,$ i.e., compute the number of possible behaviors of algorithms from $\mathcal{A}\,.$ In order to do so, we identify a sufficient statistic for the loss of a fixed algorithm on an instance then count the number of possible values of the statistic.
+\paragraph{Bounding derandomized dual complexity in our setting.} Now, we compute a bound on the value of $Q_\mathcal{D}\,,$ by bounding the number of possible behaviors of algorithms from $\mathcal{A}\,.$ To do so, we identify a sufficient statistic for the loss of a fixed algorithm on an instance then count the number of possible values of the statistic.

 \begin{lemma} For the family $\mathcal{A}$ defined in Defn.~\ref{defn:alg-fam}, the improving multi-armed bandits problem, and {\em any} piecewise-constant loss function, $Q_\mathcal{D} \le kT$\,. \end{lemma}